 - 60 day New Testament Journey

-If reading through the Bible is too big of a jump for you, the Youversion Bible app also has reading plans on subjects, and you can search for any subject you wish.
+If reading through the Bible is too big of a jump for you, the Youversion Bible app also has reading plans on subjects.
+You can search for any subject you wish.
 For example worry, focus, decisions, prayer, love, faith, etc. It’s all up to you.

 Benefits of having read the whole Bible one’s: